Since you can't see

 be able to carry a small gigabit/auto sensing switch that will turn the

-gigabit switch into it, then a patch cord into the EtherShark™ Tap,
+network gigabit switch into the portable switch, then a patch cord into the EtherShark™ Tap,

 and another patch cord into the workstation or phone.
-So you end up gigabit
+You end up gigabit

-from the customer's switch to your troubleshooting switch, but 10/100 to the
+from the customer's switch to your troubleshooting portable switch, but 10/100 to the

 workstation or phone (through the Ethershark™ Tap).